agl-c/deid2_dpsyn/README.md

                         specify the path of marginal config file in yaml format --priv_data_name PRIV_DATA_NAME
-                        specify the name of the private dataset
+                        specify the name of the private dataset --update_iterations UPDATE_ITERATIONS
+                        specify the num of update iterations
 ```